 The cohort was clear: if the business is healthy and the product is right-shaped, a CPO hire creates friction, not value.
 The strongest CPOs will walk away from a wrong-shaped role.

 "Every idea can now be materialised very quickly.
-That makes judgment the most important thing a CPO brings.
+That makes judgement the most important thing a CPO brings.
 The capacity to take a step back and think, to assess what to pursue and why.
-You cannot outsource judgment."
+You cannot outsource judgement."

 CPO · Maritime and logisticsA VC-backed CPO defined AI-durable leadership as "personal AI fluency", not just using tools, but understanding what they mean for the business across three layers: product and engineering efficiency, team-wide efficiency, and the deeper question of how AI changes the business model itself.